Compare Quality Independent Living Providers in Detroit, Michigan, Page 2.

 Independent living in Detroit, MI is a great option for seniors who are still able to live on their own but desire the social support and amenities of...

-Independent Living in Detroit, Michigan
+Compare Quality Independent Living Providers in Detroit, Michigan, Page 2.

 Independent living in Detroit, MI is a great option for seniors who are still able to live on their own but desire the social support and amenities of a community.
 Unlike assisted living or skilled nursing facilities, independent living communities offer residents the freedom to live independently while still having access to assistance if needed.
 Detroit, MI is home to many independent living facilities, with costs ranging from average to above-average for the state of Michigan.
 The average income in Detroit, MI is lower than the state average.
 According to a recent study, Detroit, MI ranks 20th among the top cities in Michigan in terms of livability for seniors.
 Some of the top independent living facilities in Detroit, MI include American House, Lakeshore Senior Living, and Maple Heights Retirement Community.